LackethTalent/AutoTrader2026/README.md

-# AutoTrader
+# AutoTrader 2026 Update

 AutoTrader is a Python script that lets 2 (or more 😳) **Android** phones automate trading in Pokémon GO by sending *taps* to the screen.
 The communication with the device is done with Android Debug Bridge (adb).

 ## Requirements

 - Two (or more) Android devices
-- PC with Python 3.10+ and Android Debug Bridge
+- PC with Python 3.12+
+- Python Poetry package installed for managing .venv and dependencies.
+- PC with Google Platform Tools (adb) added to PATH.
 - At least one USB cable to connect PC and devices
 - [Optional] Wifi on the same network as the PC